simonisflying/up221-simon/README.md

 # up221-simon
 ### Profile
-This is Simon Han's repository for UP221 - Intro to GIS and Spatial Data Science'.
+This is Simon Han's repository for UP221 - Intro to GIS and Spatial Data Science.
 I'm a first year MURP student.
 Formerly, I worked as a Landscape Desginer, and aspire to become a Transportation Planner.

 ### Course Description